Last Updated: December 13, 2024

 Definitions

-Blank Project: A Blank Project in Microsoft Project refers to a new, empty project file you create from scratch.
+Blank Project: In Microsoft Project, a blank Project is a new, empty project file you create from scratch.
 Starting with a Blank Project allows you to build a plan tailored to your needs without predefined tasks or structure.

 Template: A Template in Microsoft Project is a pre-designed project plan that is a starting point for creating new projects.
 Templates can include predefined tasks, resources, and other settings.
 They help standardize project planning processes and ensure consistency across similar projects.
 A project can easily be saved as a template.
 A template file has the extension .mpt.